flutter/website/faq.md

   library, call either [showAboutDialog](https://docs.flutter.io/flutter/material/showAboutDialog.html) or [showLicensePage](https://docs.flutter.io/flutter/material/showLicensePage.html).

-* For a more custom approach, you can get the raw licenses from the [LicenseRegistry] (https://docs.flutter.io/flutter/foundation/LicenseRegistry-class.html).
+* For a more custom approach, you can get the raw licenses from the [LicenseRegistry](https://docs.flutter.io/flutter/foundation/LicenseRegistry-class.html).

 ## Who works on Flutter?